freebirdjs/freebird-drafts/Netcore_Class.md

 <a name="UserCalledMethods"></a>
 ## User Called Methods

+* commitReady()
+    - commit to tell the netcore is ready (reset, reboot...)
+    - return Boolean, commit successfully

 * commitDevIncoming(permAddr, rawDev)
     - commit the raw device object of an incoming device
     - return Boolean, commit successfully